nonfx/terrarium/src/pkg/metadata/app/readme.md

       URL: "{{endpoint}}"
 ```

 In the example above, we have defined an application with the ID `banking_app` and the name `Banking App`.
 The environment variables in this app are prefixed with `BA`.
-The app itself is classified as a `service.web` and is configured with a `port` input set to `3000`.
+The app itself is classified as a `compute/server/web` and is configured with a `port` input set to `3000`.

 The application has several dependencies:

 - The `user_db` dependency is of type `database.postgres@11` and has the ID `user_db`.
 It should generate standard postgres environment variables prefixed with `BA_USER_` (eg: `BA_USER_PGHOST`).
 No custom inputs or outputs are specified for this dependency.
 - The `ledger_db` dependency is of type `database.postgres` and has the ID `ledger_db`.
 Its environment variables are prefixed with `LEDGER`.
 It takes inputs for `db_name` and `version`.
 Additionally, it maps the `BA_LEDGER_PG_CON` output to the environment variable by resolving the Mustache template with dependency outputs.
 - The `user_cache` dependency is of type `database.redis` and has the ID `user_cache`.
 Its environment variables are prefixed with the default prefix for the dependency ID in uppercase.
-- The `auth_app` dependency is of type `service.web` and has the ID `auth_app`.
+- The `auth_app` dependency is of type `compute/server/web` and has the ID `auth_app`.
 It is marked as `no_provision`, indicating that it is provisioned in another app.
 It exports the `BA_AUTH_APP_URL` output, which is mapped to the environment variable by resolving the Mustache template with dependency outputs.

 By following this format and providing the necessary information in the `terrarium.yaml` file, developers can effectively manage and configure their application's dependencies using the Terrarium tools.